bquirk26/MXLGY/design_doc.md

 - For the frontend, we are planning on using modern web frameworks and libraries such as React and TailwindCSS.

 ### Backend
+- For our backend, we plan to use Docker to deploy, and the Fiber library with Go's SQL driver for our API.